-On December 29, 2021, the Group acquired an additional 23.98% interest in SNPSI and thereby gained control over SNPSI as at December 31, 2021.
-This transaction resulted in a provisional gain on a bargain purchase and loss on remeasurement of the previously held equity method investment amounting to ₱45.8 million and ₱41.4 million, respectively.
+On December 29, 2021, the Group acquired an additional 23.98% interest in MHC (previously SNPSI) and thereby gained control over SNPSI as at December 31, 2021.
+This transaction resulted in a provisional gain on a bargain purchase and loss on remeasurement of the previously held equity method investment amounting to P45.8 million and P41.4 million, respectively.
+The Group finalized its purchase price allocation for the acquisition of MHC during the year as allowed by the accounting standard resulting to bargain purchase gain amounted to P176.9 million.